shockwaveHe/-ECE4310-Service-Robot-/README.md

 # -ECE4310-Service-Robot-
 Source code for the project Service Robot of cource ECE4310 at CUHK-Shenzhen.
 I am the only student to complete all the tasks.
+The project description is in the /demo folder.

 # Dependencies